BGforgeNet/bg2-uniqueartifacts/README.md

 Bonus merchants were likely introduced into the game to urge people to buy Collector's Edition back in the day.
 Lore- and balance wise they aren't that great.
 This component removes them.

 ### Less magical items
 This component is a counterpart to the [Core](#core).
 It reduces the number of _unnamed_ magical items (+1, +2, etc) throughout the Sword Coast.
 Basically, it tones them one step down.
 Where you would previously find a long sword +3, you'll find a +2.
 A previous +2 turns into +1.
-And where there was +1, there is none.
+And where there was a +1, there is none.
 - This _only_ affects shops and containers.
 The enemies are still packing their equipment.
 - This is _only_ applied to plain +1/+2/+3 magical items - weapons, armor, ammo, etc.